Baseball in the Dominican Republic: David Ortiz

 David Ortiz arrived in MLB in 1997, experiencing injuries that slowed his progress.
 Ortiz signed with the Boston Red Sox in 2003 but did not play much until he became their designated hitter later that year.
 In 2004, Ortiz became known globally for his achievements.
 During the 2004 season, he hit 41 home runs and had 139 RBIs while batting .301.
 He joined with Martinez to lead the Boston Red Sox to their first World Series Championship in 86 years.

 Robinson Canó

 Robinson Canó is a professional second baseman baseball player, born on 22 October 1982 in San Pedro de Macorís.
 At a young age, Canó knew he wanted to become a baseball player.
 He was first signed by the New York Yankees as a free agent in 2001, at the age of 18.
 Since then, Canó has played with the Seattle Mariners and on 3 December 2018, was traded to the New York Mets on a five-year contract.

+Juan Soto

+Juan Soto was born on 25 October 1998 in Santo Domingo.
+In 2015, the Washington Nationals signed Juan Soto for $1.5 million, a franchise record for an international prospect.
+Soto was considered instrumental in helping the Nationals win the 2019 World Series against the Houston Astros, leading the team in hits, walks, runs scored, and home runs.
+In the shortened 2020 season, Soto became the youngest batting champion in National League history.
+The Nationals offered Soto a 15-year, $440 million extension in 2022, which he declined.
+Washington, now at risk of losing Soto to free agency in 2024, dealt their All Star to the San Diego Padres in a "seismic" midseason move.
+Soto would be traded once again before the 2024 season, this time to the New York Yankees.

+Soto helped the Yankees reach their first World Series since 2009, losing to the Los Angeles Dodgers in five games.
+The topic of Soto's pending free agency at the conclusion of the season was ever-present during his time with the Yankees.
+He ultimately signed with the Yankees' crosstown rival, the New York Mets, at 15-years, $765 million, the largest contract in professional sports history.

 Most Valuable Player

+Attendances

+The 2023-24 LIDOM clubs by average home attendance: